MNIST and TensorFlow

 The training data bundle presents as a dictionary, with the key signifying what kind of information the value (a file link) holds.

-pointing to a list of saved output files (note you can have directories in your bundle).
-And another key model_name
+The trained model also presents as a dictionary, with a key save_files pointing to a list of saved output files (note you can have directories in your bundle).
+And another key model_name which just holds the name of the saved model.

 Evaluate the trained model